-Comprehensive care for adults complaining of chest pains, especially with shortness of breath and other related symptoms, is provided at our chest pain center within University Hospital's emergency department.
-Rapid diagnostic tests and evaluations available 24 hours a day ensure quality care, whether the condition is found to be heartburn, a heart attack or potential heart failure.
+Comprehensive care for adults complaining of chest pain, especially with shortness of breath and other related symptoms, is provided at our chest pain center within University Hospital's emergency department.
+Rapid diagnostic tests and evaluations, available 24 hours a day, ensure quality care, whether the condition is found to be heartburn, a heart attack,or potential heart failure.

 Advanced planning begins when emergency care teams receive EKGs transmitted from ambulances by way of a wireless system.
 Upon arrival, patients are quickly triaged to the chest pain center, where specialists take a medical history and perform a thorough physical exam and EKG.

-High-risk patients are taken directly to the cardiac catheterization area.
-They are admitted directly to the hospital if further work-up by a cardiologist is needed.
+High-risk patients are taken directly to the cardiac catheterization area and admitted directly to the hospital if further work-up by a cardiologist is needed.
 Those with low- to moderate-risk chest pains and congestive heart failure are closely monitored for up to 23 hours to ensure they are healthy enough to go home.

-Anyone who has chest pain that worsens over a five-minute period should call for emergency medical help, according to guidelines released by the American Heart Association.
-Worsening chest pain, especially if accompanied by shortness of breath, weakness or lightheadedness, can be a sign of a heart attack.
+According to guidelines released by the American Heart Association, anyone who has chest pain that worsens over a five-minute period should call for emergency medical help.
+Worsening chest pain—especially if accompanied by shortness of breath, weakness, or lightheadedness—can be a sign of a heart attack.

-The more quickly a person having a heart attack is treated, the more likely he is to survive without long-term complications, the AHA says.
+The more quickly a person having a heart attack is treated, the more likely he or she is to survive without long-term complications.
 Other symptoms of a heart attack include pain in the arms, back, neck, jaw or stomach.

 Not everyone having a heart attack experiences typical symptoms.
-The more signs and symptoms you have, the more likely that you are having a heart attack.
+The more signs and symptoms, the more likely a person is having a heart attack.

 2500 North State Street